junglok/tem-docs/docs/apps/relion.md

     ```

-     As the module specified is loaded, all other dependent modules are also automatically loaded (you can check these modules with `module list` command)
+     Loading the specified module automatically loads all its dependent modules too (check them with the `module list` command).

 3. Check the binary path of the relion application